eBay/nice-modal-react/README.md

 //...
 ```

-It binds `visible` property to the `modal` handler, and use `modal.hide` to hide the modal when close button is clicked.
-And after the close transition it calls `modal.remove` to remove the modal from dom node.
+It binds `visible` property to the `modal` handler, and uses `modal.hide` to hide the modal when close button is clicked.
+And after the close transition it calls `modal.remove` to remove the modal from the dom node.

-For every modal implementation we always need to these binding manually.
-So, to make it easier to use we provides helper methods for 3 popular UI libraries Material UI, Ant.Design and Bootstrap React.
+For every modal implementation, we always need to do these bindings manually.
+So, to make it easier to use we provided helper methods for 3 popular UI libraries Material UI, Ant.Design and Bootstrap React.

 ```jsx